hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medication-intro.md

 **Profile specific implementation guidance**

-- See the implementation guidance section for the [US Core Vital Signs Profile]
+- See the implementation guidance section for the [Medicinal Product Identification]